 For those who are up and running with their Fyne based application you may be wondering how to improve your code.
 Whether you’d like to increase your test coverage, bundle application resources or start working on custom widgets then the community can offer some help.

-Simply join us on the #fyne Slack channel and let us know your question.
+Simply join us on the #fyne gophers Slack channel or Fyne Discord and let us know your question.
 Be prepared to share your source code (easy for open source projects) for the best answers.
 When that is not possible then pasting a snippet or example to the Go playground can be very helpful.

 This book explores various options for building graphical applications with Go.
 The Fyne toolkit is covered in detail in Chapter 10 and is also used to illustrate various concepts such as background processing and connecting to web services.